gnosis/conditional-tokens-contracts/docs/developer-guide.rst

         v: 3
     })

-A helper function for determining the condition ID also exists on the contract:
+A helper function for determining the condition ID also exists on both the contract and the ``CTHelpers`` library:

 .. autosolfunction:: ConditionalTokens.getConditionId